EnglishEN

 • Introduction

-• Types of Cylinder Liners
+• Types of cylinder liners

 • Honing

-• Cylinder Configurations
+• Cylinder configurations

-• Firing Order
+• Firing order

 Introduction:

-Types of Cylinder Liners:
+Types of cylinder liners:

 Honing:

-The inner surface of a cylinder wall is not perfectly smooth.
-If it were smooth and the piston moved up and down inside it, a quantity of oil would always travel past the piston into the combustion chamber at the top.
-This is not desirable.
-Additionally, if the engine stops briefly, no motor oil would remain between the piston and the cylinder wall.
-The engine would then run “dry” for a moment until motor oil again rises past the piston.
-To prevent this, small honing grooves are applied to the cylinder wall.
-(Grooves are also to the side of the piston, but that’s discussed later).
-Honing grooves are simply tiny scratches made at a certain angle in the cylinder wall, which partially trap the oil.
+A cylinder wall is not nicely smooth on the inside.
+If it were smooth and the piston moved up and down in it, there would always be a quantity of lubricating oil getting past the piston along the cylinder wall into the combustion chamber above the piston.
+And that is precisely not the intention.
+Also, when the engine has been standing still for a while, there would no longer be any engine oil between the piston and the cylinder wall.
+The engine would then run “dry” for a moment before engine oil creeps back up past the piston.
+To prevent that, small honing grooves are applied in the cylinder wall.
+(Also on the side of the piston, but that will be discussed later).
+Honing grooves are nothing more than small scratches applied in the cylinder wall at a certain angle, in which the oil partly remains.

-Cylinder Configurations:
+Cylinder configurations:

 AudiW12

-Boxer Engine
+Boxer engine

-Firing Order:
+Firing order:

-a0 4 1-3-4-2 or 1-2-4-3
+41-3-4-2 or 1-2-4-3

-a0 6
+6

 1-5-3-6-2-4 or